rubys/bootstrap/bylaws.md

 ### Section 2.8 Participation
 Participation in the Technical Steering Committee (as described in Section 5.4(b) below) and development projects sponsored by the $FOUNDATION shall not be limited to Members, but may be subject to such operating procedures and terms of participation and other rules as may from time to time be approved by the Board.

 ### Section 2.9 Subsidiaries, Etc.

-- a) Only the legal entity that has been accepted as a Member of the $FOUNDATION and its Subsidiaries (as defined below) shall be entitled to enjoy the rights and privileges of such Member’s Membership; provided, however, that such Member and its Subsidiaries shall be treated together as a single Member except as otherwise provided in Section 2.9(b) below.
+- a) Only the legal entity that has been accepted as a Member of the $FOUNDATION and its Subsidiaries (as defined below) shall be entitled to enjoy the rights and privileges of such Member's Membership;
+provided, however, that such Member and its Subsidiaries shall be treated together as a single Member except as otherwise provided in Section 2.9(b) below.
 For purposes of this Section, the term "Subsidiaries" shall mean the subset of all Related Companies (as defined in Section 2.9(c) below) that a Member controls.

 - b) Only one Member which is part of a group of Related Companies (as defined below) shall be entitled at one time to have a representative on the Board or vote on matters voted on by the Members (except as otherwise provided below); provided, however, that the (i)